The Guide to Content Marketing

 The more content you produce the more people you can target.
 By increasing your audience you expand your brand’s reach.

-Brand awareness is one of the major advantages of content marketing.
+Brand awareness is one of the major advantages of content marketing for business.

 If successful, you should build a larger customer base – your content